 Cf. "Declaration of the XVII General Chapter on the Spiritual Heritage of the Congregation," nn.
-68-74.

-- a) In Port 2, Chapter VII, "De Castitate" express mention should be made of perfect and consecrated chastity and not only chastity in general, as it now appears. - b) Leaving aside the predominantly negative tone which the present explanation of this matter contains, the positive aspects of consecrated chastity should be introduced into the Constitutions.
-Note should be made that in addition to being a divine gift, it is a work of undivided love which God has awakened in those who pertain to the New Alliance. - c) It should be noted that consecrated chastity is an eschatological reality, which anticipates the future life, and that is an excellent disposition of soul for work in the apostolate. - d) It would be of advantage, furthermore, to take note of the motives which the apostolic man has for the practice of perfect chastity, among others, identification with Christ and Mary. - e) However, there should not be lacking some sober suggestions concerning the precautions which the missionary needs to have in this matter, whether concerning the cultivation it deserves, or the testimony which he must give among men. - f) The repeated references scattered here and there in the Constitutions concerning relations with women should be suppressed.
-This matter should be explained only once in an adequate matter that avoids any appearance of obsession surrounding this subject, or which could create such an obsession among the sons of the Congregation. - g) In Par II, Na.
-18 of the Constitutions not only the means to overcome temptations against chastity ought to be pointed out, but also the means to cultivate it.
-On the other hand, in this chapter, those means which are rather generic and applicable to every type of temptation and which might be better included elsewhere, could be eliminated. - h) Along with prayer, humility, mortification and the custody of the senses, by means of which perfect chastity is cultivated, the suggestions of the Council (PC 12) should be followed and "natural means, useful for health of mind and body," should also be pointed out.
+68-74 b) Leaving aside the predominantly negative tone which the present explanation of this matter contains, the positive aspects of consecrated chastity should be introduced into the Constitutions.
+Note should be made that in addition to being a divine gift, it is a work of undivided love which God has awakened in those who pertain to the New Alliance.

+49. a) In Part 2, Chapter VII, "De Castitate" express mention should be made of perfect and consecrated chastity and not only chastity in general, as it now appears.

+c) It should be noted that consecrated chastity is an eschatological reality, which anticipates the future life, and that is is an excellent disposition of soul for work in the apostolate.

+d) It would be of advantage, furthermore, to take note of the motives which the apostolic man has for the practice of perfect chastity, among others, identification with Christ and Mary.

+e) However, there should not be lacking some sober suggestions concerning the precautions which the missionary needs to have in this matter, whether concerning the cultivation it deserves, or the testimony which he must give among men.

+f) The repeated references scattered here and there in the Constitutions concerning relations with women should be suppressed.
+This matter should be explained only once in an adequate matter that avoids any appearance of obsession surrounding this subject, or which could create such an obsession among the sons of the Congregation.

+g) In Par II, No. 18 of the Constitutions not only the means to overcome temptations against chastity ought to be pointed out, but also the means to cultivate it.
+On the other hand, in this chapter, those means which are rather generic and applicable to every type of temptation and which might be better included elsewhere, could be eliminated.

+h) Along with prayer, humility, mortification and the custody of the senses, by means of which perfect chastity is cultivated, the suggestions of the Council (PC 12) should be followed and "natural means, useful for health of mind and body," should also be pointed out.

-i) According to the Council itself, it should not be forgotten by anyone, above all by superiors, that chastity is guarded more securely when true brotherly love flourishes in the common life." (lb.).
+i) According to the Council itself, it should not be forgotten by anyone, above all by superiors, that chastity is guarded more securely when true brotherly love flourishes in the common life."
+(Ib.).